Supported actions

 Use cases

-WinEFIMounter is the perfect solution for a variety of problems.
-You can use it to:
+WinEFIMounter is the perfect solution for a variety of problems, including:

-• Fix your Hackintosh if it’s not booting and you have no idea how to access the EFI folder
+• Fixing your Hackintosh if it’s not booting and you have no way to access the EFI partition

-If you fuck up with your kexts, SSDTs or drivers (like I did) you will likely need a quick way to fix them to make your Hackintosh ready again.
+If you fuck up with your kexts, SSDTs or drivers (like I did) you will likely need a quick way to fix them in order to make your Hackintosh boot again.

 That’s right, WinEFIMounter can mount all kinds of EFI partitions you can think of!
-The program might often refer to the EFI partition as “the Hackintosh EFI partition” or to the drive as “your Hackintosh disk”, but you can use it for non-Hackintosh systems too.
+The program might often refer to the EFI partition as “the Hackintosh EFI partition” or to the drive as “your Hackintosh disk”, but you can use it for other ESPs too.

 Application behavior